Why is the world so cruel?

 He makes a point, maybe I was too harsh in my assessment.

-After backing down I resign myself to the silence while I try to divert the topic.
+After backing down I resign myself to a moment of silence then I try to divert the topic.

 "Either way, we should stop here, the yonks need water anyway and I can hear a stream ahead."
 I try to explain.